oimodeler/oimodeler/docs/source/examples.rst

 Complex models
 ^^^^^^^^^^^^^^

-In this examples we create and play with more complex Fourier-based models with includes:
+In the example `complexModel.py <https://github.com/oimodeler/oimodeler/blob/main/examples/BasicExamples/complexModels.py>`_ we create and play with more complex Fourier-based models with includes:

 - flatenning of some components
 - linked parameters between components